s2t2/tweet-analysis-2020/README.md

 ### Google BigQuery and API Credentials

 The tweets are stored in a Google BigQuery database, so we'll need BigQuery credentials to access the data.
-From the Google Cloud console, enable the BigQuery API, then generate and download the corresponding service account credentials.
+From the [Google Cloud console](https://console.cloud.google.com/), enable the BigQuery API, then generate and download the corresponding service account credentials.
 Move them into the root directory of this repo as "credentials.json", and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable accordingly (see environment variable setup below).

 #### Google Cloud Storage

 The network graph objects are so large that trying to construct them on a laptop is not feasible due to memory constraints.
 So we need to run various graph construction scripts on a larger remote server.
 Storage on Heroku servers is ephemeral, so we'll save the files to a Google Cloud Storage bucket instead.
-Create a new bucket or gain access to an existing bucket ("impeachment-analysis-2020"), and set the `GCS_BUCKET_NAME` environment variable accordingly (see environment variable setup below).
+Create a new bucket or gain access to an existing bucket, and set the `GCS_BUCKET_NAME` environment variable accordingly (see environment variable setup below).

-> FYI: in the existing bucket, there also exist some temporary tables used by BigQuery during batch job performances, so we're namespacing the storage of graph data under "storage/data", with the thinking that the "storage/data" path can mirror the local "data" and/or "test/data" dirs in this repo.
+FYI: in the bucket, there will also exist some temporary tables used by BigQuery during batch job performances, so we're namespacing the storage of graph data under "storage/data", with the thinking that the "storage/data" path can mirror the local "data" and/or "test/data" dirs in this repo.

 ### Local Database Setup